PolybrainAI/polybrain-site/README.md

 ## Installation

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and is written in TypeScript.
+This project was created with [create-react-app]([https://github.com/facebook/create-react-app](https://create-react-app.dev/)) and is written in TypeScript.
 To install and run the project locally, follow these steps:

 1. Clone this repository.
 2. Navigate to the project directory.